 2. Can “trustworthy” describe both people and things?

-Yes, “trustworthy” can describe people who are reliable and honest, as well as objects or systems that function dependably and consistently.
+Yes.
+“Trustworthy” can describe people who are reliable and honest, and it can also describe objects, organizations, or systems that function consistently and responsibly.

 3. Is “trustworthy” always a positive word?